-Var Model Description V501 Current marital status of the respondent.
+Model Description Var V501 Current marital status of the respondent.
 V502 Whether the respondent is currently, formerly or never married (or lived with a partner).
 Currently married includes married women and women living with a partner, and formerly married includes widowed, divorced, separated women and women who have lived with a partner but are not now living with a partner.
 V503 Whether the respondent has been married or lived with a man once or more than once.
-BASE: Ever-married women (V501 < > 0).
-V504 В Whether the partner lives in the household or is now living elsewhere.
+BASE: Ever-married women (V501 <> 0).
+V504 Whether the partner lives in the household or is now living elsewhere.
 BASE: Currently married or in union women (V502 = 1).
 V505 В Whether the respondent is in a polygynous union and the number of other wives the respondent's partner currently has.
 BASE: Currently married or in union women (V502 = 1).
 V506 В The rank of the respondent among the partner's wives.
 BASE: Currently married or in union women in a polygynous union (V502 = 1 & V505 > 0).
 First marriage or union Variables V507 to V513 relate to the date of start of the first marriage or union.
-BASE: Ever-married women (V501 < > 0).
+BASE: Ever-married women (V501 <> 0).
 V507 Month of start of first marriage or union (see note on imputed dates).
 V508 Year of start of first marriage or union (see note on imputed dates).
-V509 Century month code of the date of start of first marriage or union (see note on century month codes).
-V510 Completeness of information for the date of start of the first marriage or union (see note on imputed dates).
-Codes for DHS II are different from the codes used in DHS I. V511 Age at start of first marriage or union is calculated from the century month code of the date of start of first marriage or union and the century month code of the date of birth of the respondent.
-V512 Years since start of first marriage or union is calculated from the century month code of the respondent is still married to her first partner.
+Century month code of the date of start of first marriage or union (see note on century month V509 codes).

-start of first marriage or union and the century month code of the date of interview.
+V512 Years since start of first marriage or union is calculated from the century month code of the start of first marriage or union and the century month code of the date of interview.